awsdocs/aws-transfer-user-guide/doc_source/API_ListUsers.md

 Pattern: `^s-([0-9a-f]{17})$`

  ** [Users](#API_ListUsers_ResponseSyntax) **   <a name="TransferFamily-ListUsers-response-Users"></a>
-Returns the user accounts and their properties for the `ServerId` value that you specify\.
+Returns the Transfer Family users and their properties for the `ServerId` value that you specify\.
 Type: Array of [ListedUser](API_ListedUser.md) objects

 ## Errors<a name="API_ListUsers_Errors"></a>